lok-msft/spring-music-encrypted/README.md

 * An Azure account and subscription.
 If you don't have one, sign up for a [free trial](https://azure.microsoft.com/pricing/free-trial/).
 * A database in Azure SQL Database or Azure SQL Managed Instance
 * permission for Azure Key Vault - create relevant keys for always-encrypted
-* permission for Azure Active Directory (Azure AD) - create service principal for the app to access key vault
+* permission to register app on Azure Active Directory (Azure AD) - for app to access key vault
 * Azure App Service / AKS - potentially running this app on Azure instead of desktop localhost

 ### Installation